نوع مقاله : مقاله پژوهشی

 Material & Methods

-In order to evaluate the results, the two study areas of Babol and Kerman with two different climates have been investigated.
-Also, DMSP and VIIRS night light images and Landsat 5, 7 and 8 images from the same years have been used.
+Two study areas (in Babol and Kerman) with two different climates have been investigated in the present study.
+Also, DMSP and VIIRS nighttime light emission images and Landsat 5, 7 and 8 images collected during the statistical period have been used.

 Research Methods

-The proposed approach in the current research includes four main phases of pre-processing, feature extraction and production of initial training samples, selection of optimal training samples and finally classification and evaluation.
-Therefore, firstly, night light images are corrected.
-Then, by using the limit of automatic thresholds on night light images, primary samples are produced, which include two classes of built and unbuilt areas; Since night light data is related by human activities, built-up areas usually have higher night-light values while non-built areas have lower or zero values.
-On the other, due to saturation and blooming problems in DMSP images and the relatively low spatial resolution of night light data compared to Landsat images, the training samples of built areas using night light data still include non-built areas such as water and vegetation.
-Therefore, an index has been developed based on the features of night light images and the features extracted from Landsat images. in which it has been tried by integrating and considering the inverse relationship between the features of urban areas and other areas such as vegetation and soil in images The land surface temperature (LST) obtained from the thermal band of the Landsat image and the NDVI vegetation index obtained from the Landsat and the characteristics of urban areas in the night light image provide an index that, while maintaining the main characteristics of urban areas in the night light images, the saturation and blooming is minimize , the final classification done by optimizing initial training samples.
+The present study has proposed an approach consisting of four main phases of pre-processing, feature extraction and production of initial training samples, selection of optimal training samples and finally classification and evaluation.
+Nighttime light emission images were corrected and primary samples including two classes of built and unbuilt areas were produced using the limit of automatic thresholds.
+Nighttime light emission is generally related with human activities, and thus, built-up areas usually have a higher nighttime light emission value compared with unbuilt areas which have a lower or zero value.
+Due to the saturation and blooming problems occurring in DMSP images and the relatively low spatial resolution of nighttime light emission data, training samples extracted from built areas using these data still include unbuilt areas such as water bodies and vegetation cover.
+Therefore, an index has been developed using features extracted from nighttime light emission and Landsat images.
+Considering the inverse relationship between various features of urban and rural areas (vegetation cover and soil) in LST images obtained from the thermal band of Landsat images and the NDVI vegetation index obtained from Landsat and features of urban areas in nighttime light emission image, an index was provided which maintains the main characteristics of urban areas in nighttime light emission images while minimizing saturation and blooming.
+Finally, time series of classified images was investigated and urban expansion was analyzed.

 Result & Discussion

-After correcting the night light images, an upward trend was shown for the pixel values of each city, which indicates the correctness of the pre-processing.
-Then, based on the characteristics of each of the images, the appropriate automatic threshold limit was applied on the night light images to produce the initial training samples.
-In the following, the night light images are corrected by the introduced index to minimize the saturation and blooming in the urban areas and its suburbs, and with the training samples optimized by this process, the final classification operation is done. the results indicated that due to the quality the initial training samples, the classified pixels related to urban areas have been obtained more than the reality and this condition was such that in Kerman city in some years the classification was lost and practically no classification was done and this shows the low quality of the initial training samples; Because in the inital samples, due to the low spatial resolution of the night light images, the size of the samples related to the built-up areas was detected to be large, and in this way, there are definitely samples in the specified range that are related to vegetation, soil, etc. In the next step, the classification is done using optimal training samples, in which the regions created in this mode were modified and are closer to the reference data and reality; In fact, the reason for this is that when night light and Landsat data are used in combination, they overcome each other's limitations.
+Following nighttime light emission data correction, an upward trend was observed for the values of pixels collected from each city which verifies the pre-processing stage.
+Then, an appropriate automatic threshold limit was selected in accordance with the features of each nighttime image and applied to produce the initial training samples.
+Nighttime light emission images were corrected using the introduced index to minimize saturation and blooming in urban and suburban areas.
+Training samples thus optimized were used for final classification.
+Due to the low quality of initial training samples, classified pixels obtained from urban areas did not confirm to reality.
+Thus, classification faded in Kerman city in some years and practically no classification was performed which shows the low quality of initial training samples.
+Due to the low spatial resolution of nighttime light emission images, the size of samples collected from built-up areas was falsely detected to be large, and thus, there were definitely samples related to vegetation, soil, and etc. in the specified range.
+In the next step, classification was performed using optimal training samples in which built-up regions were modified.
+In this way, results got closer to the reference data and reality.
+In fact, using a combination of nighttime light emission and Landsat data can overcome the limitations of both methods.

 Conclusion